Plan your Visit

 Garden at Caltech

 On Saturday morning, start with an al fresco breakfast at Mi Piace in Old Pasadena for sidewalk dining and people-watching.
 Then stroll around Old Pasadena for some window shopping or to make a few purchases.
 If the kids are along, take a leisurely walk through the lower Arroyo on Pasadena's west side to see a restored riparian wilderness.
 (If it's Saturday morning, the Pasadena Roving Archers may be giving free archery lesson for kids.)
 Make sure the kids get a chance to check out the fish and frog ponds and run under the olive trees.
-Take in a late lunch at Robin’s Wood Fire BBQ and Grill then burn off the calories with an afternoon of bowling at Bowlmor Pasadena, our upscale, high-energy lanes in East Pasadena.
-Don’t want to bowl?
-Head over to Santa Anita Park in nearby Arcadia for horse racing at its best (seasonal) or enjoy a massage for two at the Spa Sante in East Pasadena.
+Take in a late lunch at Maria's italian Kitchen or Margarita's Mexican Restaurant then burn off the calories with an afternoon cheering on the horses at Santa Anita Park in nearby Arcadia for horse racing at its best (seasonal).
+If you want pampering, the Chuan Spa experience at the Langham Huntington Pasadena is unmatched.

-When you’ve knocked down enough pins or picked enough winners and are in mood to relax with some Jazz and a great meal, head to Colombo’s Italian Steakhouse in nearby Eagle Rock for drinks, good food and music seven nights a week.
+When are in mood to relax with some Jazz and a great meal, head to Colombo’s Italian Steakhouse in nearby Eagle Rock for drinks, good food and music seven nights a week.
 Jazz not your thing?
 Check out an evening of theater at A Noise Within.
 If you want to give the kids a fun treat, walk through the campus of Caltech and see the fish and turtle ponds among the buildings where scientific breakthroughs are a daily occurrance.

 Sunday morning, you can worship in All Saints Episcopal Church’s historic chapel, First Lutheran Church on Los Robles or one of dozens of churches representing many denominations in the area.
 After that, take in brunch at The Raymond, a converted bungalow cottage, or on the terrace at Café Santorini before you hop into Pasadena Tour Company’s bus for a two-hour architectural and historic tour of Pasadena.
 Before heading out of town, enjoy a glass of wine and hors d’oeuvres at Vertical Wine Bistro or take the kids to CREPEstudio, for a taste delight you will not forget.